Questions about the course

 While subject to change, you might want to these key dates in your diary - we will confirm these dates when we’re finalising your enrolment in the course:

-• July Intensive: Monday 30 June to Friday 4 July 2025
+July Intensive: Monday 6 July to Friday 10 July 2026

-• Admission at the Supreme Court of WA: Friday 7 November 2025 (to be confirmed by the Supreme Court and Legal Practice Board of Western Australia)
+Admission at the Supreme Court of WA: Friday 13 November 2026 (to be confirmed by the Supreme Court and Legal Practice Board of Western Australia)

 Are the in-person seminar days and intensives compulsory?

-Most importantly, the way the course is designed around The Piddington Society’s core value of “collegiality” means these face-to-face days allows our Graduates to spend time with each other.
+Most importantly, the way the course is designed around The Piddington Society’s core value of “collegiality” means these face-to-face days allows our graduates to spend time with each other.
 The PLT cohort will be a hugely important part of their support system over the year, and for the rest of their careers.

 Can I do the course part-time or spread the coursework and work experience placement over a longer period?